la2050/challenge/_2021/play/los-angeles-dodgers-foundation.md

   softball participation for 61.8% of parks, which validates the value Dodgers Dreamfields bring to the community, meeting the intended goals of the program.
   LADF anticipates similar outcomes at Gonzales Park.
-Approximately how many people will be directly impacted by this proposal?: '1000' Approximately how many people will be indirectly impacted by this proposal?: '96000' Please describe the broader impact of your proposal.: >- Dodgers Dreamfields are game-changers because revitalized green spaces help revitalize communities, boosting the safety of local parks and providing a place where neighbors can gather, exercise and play.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '96000' Describe how Los Angeles County will be different if your work is successful.: >- Dodgers Dreamfields are game-changers because revitalized green spaces help revitalize communities, boosting the safety of local parks and providing a place where neighbors can gather, exercise and play.
 We construct them and